jgraichen/timetable/README.md

 # timetable

+Collection of libraries and tools to work with timetables.

+## timetable-cli

-Small utility to convert XPLN timetables to RgZm/BFO.
+Small command line utility to convert XPLN timetables to RgZm/BFO.

-## Usage
+### Usage

 ```
-./bin/timetable convert <xpln> <output>
+./bin/timetable-cli convert <xpln> <output>
 ```

 This will create a RgZm configuration file and a BFO for each station based on given `<xpln>` file in `<output>` directory.

-On Windows you can use `timetable.bat`.
-As of now this tool is CLI only.
+On Windows you can use `timetable-cli.bat`.

+## timetable-core

+Shared library for loading and working with timetables, routes, stations, tracks and trains.

 ## Compile